coillteoir/morningbot/README.md

 - The Discord channel id.
 This will allow MorningBot to send the 'Good morning' and send the 'Early bird' messages

+5. Grant the Bot permission to add/update roles.
+This will ensure that the bot can succesfully update users roles.

-5. 🚀 Run the bot.
+6. 🚀 Run the bot.

 ```bash
 python3 .
 ```

-6. 🐳 Build the image.
+7. 🐳 Build the image.

 ```bash
 docker build -t morningbot .
 ```

-7. 🐳 Run the container.
+8. 🐳 Run the container.

 ```bash
 docker run -d --name morningbot morningbot